 Scotland Road Trips

-I was watching one of my favourite Scottish bands and I was back with the boy I love, also known as EB.
+I was watching one of my favourite Scottish bands, and I was back with the guy I love, also known as Phil.

 By the end of the day we would have him driving through it…

 Alcazaba, Almería, Spain

-It wasn’t that I didn’t want to live in a country that didn’t speak English, more just that circumstance happened that way.
+It wasn’t that I didn’t want to live in a country that didn’t speak English; more just that circumstance happened that way.
 This year it was time to change that.

 - Move to a country where English is not the first language.